hashicorp/consul/website/source/api/acl/acl.html.md

 ## Check ACL Replication

 This endpoint returns the status of the ACL replication processes in the datacenter.
-This is intended to be used by operators, or by automation checking the health of ACL replication.
+This is intended to be used by operators or by automation checking to discover the health of ACL replication.

 Please see the [ACL Guide](/docs/guides/acl.html#replication) replication section for more details.